 HER2 positive breast cancer is any type of breast cancer which over-expresses a protein called human epidermal growth factor receptor 2 (HER2).
 It may also be called HER2/neu or ERBB2.
 These proteins are found in normal breast cells, but are over-expressed in 15-20% of breast cancers, where they act as receptors, receiving signals which stimulate the cancer cells to divide, grow and spread at a much faster rate.

 HER2 positive breast cancers tend to be more aggressive than HER2 negative cancers and are often less sensitive to hormone therapy.
 HER2 positive disease previously carried a bleak prognosis, but the development of targeted treatments has improved outcomes significantly.
-For example, chemotherapy and Herceptin (a targeted treatment) administered together has been shown to reduce the risk of recurrence by up to half compared to treatment with chemotherapy alone.
+For example, chemotherapy and Herceptin (a treatment which specifically targets the HER2 receptor) administered together has been shown to reduce the risk of recurrence by up to half compared to treatment with chemotherapy alone.

 Treatment for early HER2 positive breast cancer generally involves surgery, chemotherapy and Herceptin, and may include radiation therapy and hormonal therapy.

 Triple negative breast cancer

 Triple negative breast cancer (TNBC) is breast cancer that tests negative for all three receptors (oestrogen, progesterone and HER2).
 About 15% of breast cancers are triple negative.
 This type tends to occur more commonly in pre-menopausal women and people with a faulty BRCA1 gene.
 New Zealand statistics show that Pacific, Maori and Asian women have a higher incidence of triple negative breast cancer than Caucasian women .